bingo347/fn-js/src/predicates/isBoolean.md

 # predicates/isBoolean

-Returns true if the given value is boolean.
+Returns true if the given value is a boolean.
 Otherwise returns false.

 ```javascript
 import isBoolean from '@bingo347/fn/predicates/isBoolean';